Fernando de Córdoba: Tour of northern Europe

 By November 1445, Fernando was touring northern Europe, ostensibly on behalf of the king of Castile.
 According to a letter to the chancellor of Brabant, Fernando wrote to King Charles VII of France in his capacity as a diplomat.
 Northerners, like the Bourgeois de Paris, had a higher opinion of his Latin than did Valla.
 He arrived at the court of Charles VII with eight horses and demonstrated his knowledge of chivalry and his skills with the two-handed sword.
 He claimed knowledge of Greek, skill in painting and music and the ability to construct musical instruments.

-Fernando arrived in Paris in December 1445 and asked the rector of the university "for permission to hold a dispuation in four days".
-Before the dispuation could take place, he asked to be excused from his commitment so that he could go visit the court of Duke Philip the Good of Burgundy by Christmas.
+Fernando arrived in Paris in December 1445 and asked the rector of the university "for permission to hold a disputation in four days".
+Before the disputation could take place, he asked to be excused from his commitment so that he could go visit the court of Duke Philip the Good of Burgundy by Christmas.
 On 9 December, the university arrested him.
 In many interviews, he claimed to have written commentaries on Ptolemy's Almagest and the Revelation of Saint John and demonstrated such breadth of knowledge that rumours were spread that he was the Antichrist.
 On 11 December, he answered questions before an assembly of students and teachers in the Collège des Bernardins.
 Failing to find "grounds to charge him with heresy, fraud, or even magic", he was released, although the professors sent a letter of warning to Philip the Good.
 Fernando promised to return to fulfill his commitment to a public disputation, but it is unknown if he ever did.

 According to Mathieu d'Escouchy, Fernando's visit to the court of the duke of Burgundy in Ghent was highly successful.
 There are conflicting reports about whether he subsequently visited England, but he himself later claimed to have made the trip.
 He visited Cologne during Lent in 1446, where he was arrested for heresy and demonic possession.